Voltage Transformer

 Third winding burden inductance parasitic parallel conductance —

-parasitic parallel conductance of the load inductance of the third winding
+parasitic parallel conductivity of the load inductance of the third winding

 Details

-Parasitic parallel conductance of the third winding load inductance.
+Parasitic parallel conductivity of the load inductance of the third winding.

 Dependencies